bhclowers/academic-clowers/content/authors/admin/_index.md

 - Visitors
 ---

-Brian Clowers is an associate professor of chemsitry at Washington State University.
+Brian Clowers is an associate professor of chemistry at Washington State University.
 Leveraging a range of analytical techniques he captains a small and nimble research vessel.